Welcome to the Gray Fossil Site

 The geological origin of this deposit remains problematic, although some process related to karst and cave formation appears most likely.
 A spring, perhaps mineralized, is also a possibility, as is a deeply cut oxbow meander beneath a tall bluff.
 A single large block of very coarse grained calcite was encountered in the dark clay.
 Its yellowish color and parallel crystal growth habit were typical of cave deposits, but the crystals were about five times typical size.
 No bat remains or guano have been identified.
 Very few quartzite cobbles, typical of major rivers in this area, have been encountered.

 Fossil bones and other materials were on display at the Gray Branch Library, on State Route 75, just off I-181, at the Hands On!
 Museum, 315 E. Main Street, in downtown Johnson City, and at the Bays Mountain Planetarium at Kingsport.
 Some may be viewed at the TDOT office, 7345 Region Lane at the Strawberry Plains Pike exit, I-40 east of Knoxville, Tennessee.
 Others are on display at the University of Tennessee McClung Museum's Geology and the Fossil History of Tennessee exhibit.
 Most of the bones imaged here are presently curated at the McClung Museum, University of Tennessee.
 Now, the museum at the Gray Fossil Site (http://www.grayfossilmuseum.com/ ) offers extensive displays related to the site, as well as tours of the laboratories and active digs.

-There is an "Official" version of this website, placed on the Tennessee State server February 26, 2001.
+There is an "official" version of this website, placed on the Tennessee State server in 2001.
 Originally it was a "mirror" of this one, but with official State links.
-It was radically restructured April, 2006, with many of the images reduced in sizi.
-Later, an app opened them up in small separate windows, and still later most of them were removed entirely.
-The one here at graysite1.net now has more information, and should be on line for the foreseeable future.
-See https://www.tn.gov/environment/topic/geo-gray-fossil-site-in-tennessee
+It has been radically restructured multiple times, with reduced images and information.
+See HERE.
+The one at graysite1.net now has more information, and should be on line for the foreseeable future.